-Reception areas and waiting rooms provide an opportunity to display patient information..
+Reception areas and waiting rooms provide an opportunity to display patient information.
+Indeed, there are regulatory requirements to do so.
 The way in which this is done provides an indication of the style of the practice.
 Information 'posters' can be friendly but firm in the way they offer explanations about practice policies.
 They can also be stern and deliver strict messages and indicate inflexible rules.
 It might be predicted that the former will be viewed by patients in a more favourable way.
-Does the information displayed meet the requirements of the AHPRA guidelines for advertising of regulated health services?